spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-appservice-draupnir-for-all.md

 Normal Draupnir does come with the benefit of access to Synapse Admin features.
 You are also able to more easily customise your normal Draupnir than D4A as D4A even on the branch with the Avatar command (To be Upstreamed to Mainline Draupnir) that command is clunky as it requires the use of things like Element devtools.
 In normal draupnir this is a quick operation where you login to Draupnir with a normal client and set Avatar and Display name normally.

-Draupnir for all does also not support external tooling like [MRU](https://mru.rory.gay) as it cant access Draupnirs user account like is needed to use it.
+Draupnir for all does not support external tooling like [MRU](https://mru.rory.gay) as it cant access Draupnirs user account like is needed to use it.

-Last downside of Draupnir for all is the state of the Admin side of the user experience being Alpha quality.
-This flaw is not in regular Draupnir and is mostly not in the provisioned Draupnirs either.

 ## 1. Create a main management room.